ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

               (dct/as-dataset "ThinkStats2/code/2002FemPreg.dct"
                               "ThinkStats2/code/2002FemPreg.dat.gz")))

-We'll explore this dataset further in the next instalment.
-The Incanter helper functions we've implemented can be found in the `thinkstats.incanter` namespace, along with a `$!` short-cut for `sel-defined`.
+The Incanter helper functions we've implemented can be found in the `thinkstats.incanter` namespace, along with a `$!` short-cut for `sel-defined` that was a bit too complex to show in this post.

+In the next part in this series, we start to explore the cleaned dataset.